nadeal/YakerKit/README.md

 ## License

-MaDaKit is available under the MIT license.
+YakerKit is available under the MIT license.
 See the LICENSE file for more info.